-Explain the Brain 2020: Neurodiversity - Rules & Guidelines
+Explain the Brain 2021: Topic- Brain Myths - Rules & Guidelines

 Competition Rules & Guidelines

 ‘Explain the Brain’ is a competition for secondary school students to promote awareness and knowledge about learning, brain function and health.
-The competition is an initiative of the Genazzano Institute of Learning and Brain Sciences supported by Education Perfect and Untapped Group.
+The competition is an initiative of the Genazzano Institute of Learning and Brain Sciences supported by Education Perfect, Everitas and ASI Solutions.

 All entrants to the Explain the Brain undertake to comply unconditionally with all Explain the Brain Video/Infographic Competition rules and guidelines.
 Any entry which does not comply will not be eligible for participation.
 Genazzano Institute has the right, but not the duty, to determine compliance with the competition rules.
 Any video that is considered in part or whole to be offensive, unlawful or ineligible will be removed/disqualified.

-- The aim of the entry is to highlight information around aspects of the brain, with a focus on neurodiversity.
-Videos must be a maximum of 90 second but may be shorter
+- The aim of the entry is to highlight information around aspects of the brain, with a focus on brain myths.
+Videos must be a maximum of 90 second but may be shorter.

-- Entries must be submitted via the Explain the Brain 2020 EP Lesson no later than 9pm AEST on Friday, June 26th
+- Entries must be submitted via the Explain the Brain 2021 EP Lesson from Monday, May 17th and no later than 9pm AEST on Tuesday, June 22nd 2021.

 - The Prize winners will be announced shortly after closing date through the Education Perfect Website and also on the Genazzano Institute Website.